Selegiline (Absorbed through the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - You must avoid many other medicines while you are using selegiline.
-Using these medicines together could cause serious problems, including death.
-The medicines include herbs, supplements, and medicines you can buy without a prescription (over-the-counter).
+These medicines used together could cause serious health problems, including death.
 Ask your doctor before you use any other medicine.
+You may need to wait 1 to 5 weeks before you can use other medicines.

 Warnings While Using This Medicine